GgoSoft/BitStorage/README.md

 // creates a BitStorage object with 0b01111011, 0b00101010, 0b00000011 as the first elements
 BitStorage bs = new BitStorage(new List<byte> { 123, 42, 3 });

+// creates a BitStorage object with the string "Hello World!" with 8 bits per character, for a total of 96 bits BitStorage bs = new BitStorage("Hello World!", elementBitsToWrite: 8);
 ```

 #### Full Example